skeoop/skeoop.github.io/feedback/Lab9-Feedback.md

 and compares the arrays byte-by-byte.
 That's good!
 Its much faster than reading 1 byte.
 But the logic of `compare` is more complex.

-Another way to achieve fast input is using a `BufferedInputStream`.
+Another way to get faster input is using a `BufferedInputStream`.
 Then you can read 1 byte at a time and let BufferedInputStream take care of "buffering" the input for you.